RenuJaishankar/My-Portfolio/samplefullstack.md

 [FULL STACK PAGE DONE WITH REST API LINK](https://renujaishankar.github.io/Feb11thFrontEndRepository/)

+-- This website is built with HTML,CSS , Javascript with REST API and express as middleware.
 --The different links in the Navbar will take it to different pages.

 --Press me to see the Apples button if pressed Will give the name and type of apples.